icycoldveins/blogapp/README.md

 - **Read Blog Post**: Click on any blog post to read its full content.
 - **Delete Blog Post**: Remove blog posts that are no longer needed.

-Thank you for using BlogApp!
-Happy blogging! 📝✨